Rear-end Car Accident Attorney in Duluth Georgia, Georgia

 - Pay stubs and other evidence of your wages and time out of work.

 - Expert testimony about the extent of your injuries, whether you suffer any permanent disability, and how the injury affects your ability to work.

 These are just a few examples.
-Brauns Law will help you establish every type of damage you suffered and its value.
+Brauns Law, PC will help you establish every type of damage you suffered and its value.

 If you have been injured in a rear-end collision, there’s no time to waste.
 The insurance companies have already begun investigating your claim in an attempt to limit your damages.
 We offer a no obligation, free consultation.
 Call 404-348-0889 or fill out the contact form to get started.